SajonaraDev/GraphQLExplorer/README.md

 # GraphQLQeurier

-A small Streamlit based frontend for querying the `grasp.wtf` GraphQL API.
+A small Streamlit based frontend for querying the GraphQL API.
+By default it targets `https://grasp.wtf` but you can override this using the `BASE_URL` environment variable.

 ## Usage

 ```bash
 streamlit run graphql_frontend.py
 ```

+Set the optional `BASE_URL` environment variable if you want to target a different host.

 The app requires username and password for authentication.
 After logging in you can provide: